Mabel Alvarez

 Mabel Alvarez (November 28, 1891 – March 13, 1985) was an American painter.
 Her works, often introspective and spiritual in nature, and her style is considered a contributing factor to the Southern California Modernism and California Impressionism movement.

 Life

 She was born to a prominent Spanish family who lived on the island of Oahu, Hawaii.
-Her father, Luis F. Alvarez, a medical doctor, was involved with the leprosy research begun by the legendary Father Damien.
+Her father, Luis F. Álvarez, a medical doctor, was involved with the leprosy research begun by the legendary Father Damien.
 Her brother, Walter C. Alvarez, would later distinguish himself as a physician and author.
 Her nephew Luis Alvarez (son of Walter), was a Nobel Prize winner in physics.
 The family moved to Los Angeles, California when Alvarez was a youth.